Azure/functions-action/README.md

 **NOTE:** The `Entity` is what will trigger the workflow to fetch the OIDC token.
 Our samples assume you want to trigger the workflow on pushes to `main`.
 If you would like to customize this, please see our [entity type examples](https://learn.microsoft.com/entra/workload-id/workload-identity-federation-create-trust-user-assigned-managed-identity#entity-type-examples).

-By choosing OIDC for your authentication method, the `deploy` job of your automated workflow will look something like the following:
+By choosing OIDC for your authentication method, the `deploy` job of your automated workflow will look something like the following snippet:

 ```yml
 # Deploy to an app on the Flex Consumption plan using OIDC authentication